vaughan-zeng/zhimi/README.md

 # Zhimi Air Conditioning

-homeassistant custom components for zhimi air condition
+This is a custom component for home assistant to integrate the Zhimi(Xiaomi\ Mijia) Air Conditioning: